pbougie/mac-dev-env/source/apache.html.md

 > **Version:** <span id="version">2.4.6</span>

 The **Apache HTTP Server** is an open-source web server that was released in 1995.
 It has been the most popular web server on the Internet since April 1996.
-It is estimated to serve over 60% of all websites.

 ### Get the Code